v-pbartley/openhack-mc4h/Challenge-02/Readme.md

     + ![Request Authorization Tab](./media/request-auth.jpg)

-## Step 2 - Set up Request Parameters
+## Step 2 - Setup Request Parameters

-1. Review the instructions for the ```$convert-data``` operation in the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).

-2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.

-3. Copy and paste the HL7v2 message into the body of the `Convert Data – HL7` request that you created in Postman*.

-4. After you paste the HL7v2 message, you will need to make some character alterations so that the formatting of the message follows the example given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).

-*Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.
+1. Download the sample HL7 file, [ADT_A01.hl7](./samples/ADT_A01.hl7), from the Challenge 2 samples folder.

+2. [Optional] Review the contents of the HL7 file using 7Edit or open the HL7 file in VS Code and view it using the HL7 extension.

+3. Refer to the FHIR server [documentation](https://github.com/microsoft/fhir-server/blob/main/docs/ConvertDataOperation.md#2-make-api-call) for $convert-data on how to create a parameter request.

 ## Step 3 - Convert Data

-1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
+1. Get a new Bearer token from the FHIR server via Postman.
 2. Execute the `Convert Data - HL7` request.

-After making the call, you should receive a FHIR bundle response with the with HL7v2 data.

 ## Step 4 - Convert C-CDA Data

-1. Click on `Add request` again to create another API request in the `FHIR CALLS` collection imported in Challenge-01.
+1. Create a `New Request` in the Postman collection created in Challenge 1.
 ![New Postman Request Image](./media/add_request.jpg)
 2. Rename the new request to `Convert Data - CCDA`.
 3. Change the HTTP operation type from **GET** to **POST**.